ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/Documentation.md

 Docstrings can be any valid string literal, meaning that they can be encased in either single or double quotes, but they need to be triple quoted.
 Raw and unicode strings are also fine.

-Docstrings can be included anywhere in your code, however unless they immediately follow the beginning of a file (for modules) or the definition of a class or function, they will be ignored by the compiler.
+Docstrings can be included anywhere in your code, however unless they immediately follow the beginning of a file (for modules) or the definition of a class or function, they will be ignored by the compiler (treated as a comment).
-The docstrings which are defined at the start of a module/class/function will be saved to the `__doc__` attribute of that object, and can be accessed by normal python introspection.
+The docstrings which are defined at the start of a module/class/function will be saved to the `__doc__` attribute of that object, and can be accessed by normal python [introspection](http://en.wikipedia.org/wiki/Type_introspection).

 ### Docstring formats
 While it is possible to include any information in any format within a docstring it is clearly better to have some consistency in the formatting.
+(Remember: Clarity is important)

-There are, unfortunately, many 'standard' formats for python documentation, though they are all similarly human readable so the difference between the formats is mostly about consistency and automated documentation (see [day 3 lessons](../03-Bringing-it-all-together)).
+There are, unfortunately, many 'standard' formats for python documentation, though they are all similarly human readable so the difference between the formats is mostly about consistency and automated documentation.

 Scipy, Numpy, and astropy, all use the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) format which is particularly easy to read.
 We will be working with the numpydoc format in this workshop.